Discussion and Research on the use of Niacinamide in Controlling Phosphorus in Feline Chronic Kidney Disease

 Maintenance Dose of Niacinamide for Cats

-1) niacinamide works in the intestines to block uptake of a portion of the consumed phosphorus, which can range from 20% - 40% and
+1) niacinamide works in the intestines to block uptake of a portion of the consumed phosphorus, which portion can range from 20% - 40% and

 We do not feed or recommend a low protein diet as senior cats need a higher protein diet to prevent muscle wasting.
 This is also discussed by Dr. Norsworthy in Why Feline Kidney Insufficiency is Still Tricky to Treat: “ 'The low-protein diet really hasn’t done the good that we thought it was doing,' Norsworthy said, adding that its benefits to kidney function “are minimal to nil” and that many older cats on a low-protein diet will begin to lose muscle and get thin."
-With a typical raw or home cooked diet free of carbs (using a bone replacement like eggshell or calcium carbonate), we find the twice-a-day dose of niacinamide ranges from 100mg to 125mg.
+Finally, the work of Finco et al in 1998 found that protein has no impact on progression of kidney damage.

 Monitoring

-It is always best to discuss use of niacinamide and monitoring phosphorus levels with your vet.
+We recommend discussing the use of niacinamide and monitoring phosphorus levels with your vet.

 ______________________________________________________________________________